How to Carry Out Moving Sales

 Spread the word

 If you are looking to have a good sale, you will have to put the word out.
-Ideally you should have the sale one or two weeks before relocation day.
+Ideally, you should have the sale one or two weeks before the relocation day.
 Depending on how much time and money you are willing to spend on advertising, you can use any media from the local newspaper to local shops and craigslist or gumtree.
 If you are distributing or putting up posters, make sure you get prior permission to do so.
 A good idea to garner attention is to make sure you add decorations around your signs.
 On the day of the sale, put up large signs and balloons so that it is easier for people to find you.

 Get others to help